 The International Flight Collection

-Remembering Michael Jordan’s love of the game during summer tours, including one with sumo wrestlers.
+Remembering Michael Jordan’s love of the game during summer tours, including one meet-up with sumo wrestlers.

 Words: Drew Hammell